Corporate Governance

 (-)

-• The above fixed compensation includes two directors and one Audit & Supervisory Board member who retired as of the close of the 96th Ordinary General Meeting of Shareholders held on June 11, 2021.
+• The above fixed compensation includes four directors and one Audit & Supervisory Board member who retired as of the close of the 97th Ordinary General Meeting of Shareholders held on June 14, 2022.

-Policy and procedure for nominating candidates for director and Audit & Supervisory Board member
+Policy and procedure for appointing and dismissing senior management, and nominating candidates for director and Audit & Supervisory Board member

 The policy on nomination of candidates for Audit & Supervisory Board member involves a comprehensive examination of whether the person has knowledge regarding finance and accounting, a general understanding of the Company’s business and diverse perspectives on corporate management.